Data Item (Variable) Declaration

 05 STUDENT-CLASS PIC X(03).

-The compiler inserts the slack bytes after STUDENT-NO to start the next item STUDENT-NAME from the boundary.
-Similary, for the STUDENT-GRADER to start the STUDENT-CLASS from the boundary.
-The declaration becomes after slack bytes is -
+After the compiler inserts the slack bytes, the declaration is modified.
+For instance, after STUDENT-NO, the next item STUDENT-NAME starts from the boundary.
+Similarly, for STUDENT-GRADER, the STUDENT-CLASS starts from the boundary after the insertion of slack bytes.
+The declaration after slack bytes is -

 01 STUDENT.